 The Mind is like a Lake

 The thoughts emerge within the mind like the waves in a lake.
+Thoughts are mostly pieces of imaginations of mind which are away from reality.
 The fluctuations of the mind are so powerful that they wreak havoc over all its related functions like decision making, clarity of thought, perception etc. Sitting quietly in meditation benefit by calming down the thought waves by concentration, concentration on one kind of thought waves reduces the emergence of other kinds of waves.

 The Mind Operates like a Drunken Monkey